dokku/dokku/docs/deployment/methods/buildpacks.md

 The `web` process type holds some significance in that it is the only process type that is automatically scaled to `1` on the initial application deploy.
 See the [process scaling documentation](/docs/deployment/process-management.md) for more details around scaling individual processes.

-## Curl Build Timeouts
+## cURL build timeouts

-Certain buildpacks may time out in retrieving dependencies via curl.
+Certain buildpacks may time out in retrieving dependencies via cURL.
 This can happen when your network connection is poor or if there is significant network congestion.
-You may see a message similar to `gzip: stdin: unexpected end of file` after a curl command.
+You may see a message similar to `gzip: stdin: unexpected end of file` after a cURL command.

-If you see output similar this when deploying , you may need to override the curl timeouts to increase the length of time allotted to those tasks.
+If you see output similar this when deploying , you may need to override the cURL timeouts to increase the length of time allotted to those tasks.
 You can do so via the `config` plugin:

 ```shell
 dokku config:set --global CURL_TIMEOUT=1200